 "A real haiku's gotta be as simple as porridge and yet make you see the real thing, like the greatest haiku of them all probably is the one that goes 'The sparrow hops along the veranda, with wet feet,' by Shiki.
 You see the wet footprints like a vision in your mind and yet in those few words you also see all the rain that's been falling that day and almost smell the wet pine needles." - Jack Kerouac

 Today's video features Jack Kerouac reading from his famous collection of poems, American Haiku, accompanied by a jazz saxophonist.
 In the 1950s, Kerouac rekindled interest in the haiku format with his English language haiku poems.
 They didn't follow the seventeen-syllable format.
-They were mostly shorter than that, as more words can be formed in seventeen English syllables than in seventeen Japanese syllables.
+They were shorter than that, as more words can be formed in seventeen English syllables than in seventeen Japanese syllables, and Kerouac wanted his English haiku to be as authentic as possible.
 Enjoy!